json-api/json-api/_format/1.1/index.md

 }
 ```

-By contrast, the following `related` link includes a URL as well as
+By contrast, the following `related` link includes a URI as well as
 meta-information about a related resource collection:

 ```json